 Red is a secondary colour not a primary according to the CMY colour model.

 Mix two parts magenta to one part cadmium yellow to create a red hue.

-To create a deep red similar to alizarin crimson, mix magenta with transparent red oxide.
+Create a deep red similar to alizarin crimson by mixing magenta with transparent red oxide.